-The Compensation Committee of the Board of Directors, first established after the Company's February 1993 initial public offering, met once during 1996.
-The members of the Committee are Bruce A. Henderson and Thomas G. Murdough, Jr. and the Committee recommends compensation arrangements for the Company's executive officers and administers its various stock incentive plans.
+The Compensation Committee of the Board of Directors, first established after the Company's February 1993 initial public offering, acted once by unanimous written consent in 1998.
+The members of the Committee are Bruce A. Henderson and F. Rush McKnight and the Committee recommends compensation arrangements for the Company's executive officers and administers its various stock incentive plans.

 The Compensation Committee will review the compensation policies of the Company throughout the coming year.
-All compensation actions taken during 1996 were consistent with principles previously established by the Board of Directors.
+All compensation actions taken during 1998 were consistent with principles previously established by the Board of Directors.
 These principles include building a strong relationship between stockholder return and executive compensation, providing incentives to achieve both near and long-term goals, and providing an overall level of remuneration which is fair and reflective of performance.
+The chief executive officer and other executive officers are not present at the meetings unless requested by the Committee.
 Further, consistent with past practice, the Board has decided that management of the Company should make decisions with respect to the compensation of all employees other than the chief executive officer and all other executive officers of the Company.

 Compensation Philosophy and Program.
 In administering executive officer compensation, the Compensation Committee's objective is to establish a total pay program for the Company which appropriately balances compensation costs with salaries and incentives sufficient to retain and motivate key executives.
-The other executive officers, except for Mr. Gabrielsen, are not present at the discussions or deliberations of the Compensation Committee unless requested by the Compensation Committee, and were not present at the meeting in 1996.
-To establish compensation targets, the Compensation Committee uses data provided by the

-Company which reflects overall and individual executive officer compensation history, the Company's recent and planned performance and, to the extent available, data reflecting compensation practices of companies who are competitors of the Company (the "Compare Group").
-The Compare Group includes members of the Company's Peer Group and private companies.
-However, because the Company has found that the companies comprising the Compare Group are substantially larger than the Company, the Compensation Committee discounts such comparison data and relies more on internal information and criteria in establishing its overall pay program for the executive officers.
+The chief executive officer presents proposals and recommendations on executive officer compensation to the Committee for its review and evaluation.
+In 1998, the Compensation Committee used data provided by the Company to establish compensation targets that reflect overall and individual executive officer compensation history, the Company's recent and planned performance and, to the extent available, data reflecting compensation practices of companies who are competitors of the Company (the "Compare Group").
+The Compare Group included members of the Company's Peer Group and private companies.
+However, because the Company found that the companies comprising the Compare Group were substantially larger than the Company, the Compensation Committee discounted such comparison data and relied more on internal information and criteria in establishing its overall pay program for the executive officers.
+In 1999, the Committee will use data provided by the Company that is obtained from independent consultants.
+The Committee believes that the method it has employed in establishing executives.

 Base Salary.
 Actual base salaries are based on an assessment of various factors including position, tenure, experience, salary history, and individual performance.
 This assessment is subjective, not subject to weightings or formulas and only considers Compare Group data to the extent available and believed by the Compensation Committee to be helpful.
 Individual base salary increases reflect what the Compensation Committee believes to be fair and appropriate after considering the subjective factors and an assessment of the Company's current and projected labor costs.
-Based upon the Company's financial performance for the year ended December 31, 1996, the Committee reassessed the base salaries of Mr. Gabrielsen and the other executive officers.
-Mr. Gabrielsen, who did not receive a salary increase in 1996 due to the poor financial performance of the Company, received a 24% increase for 1997.
-The other executive officers, who likewise did not receive any increases in 1996, received increases for 1997 ranging from 8.2% to 13.8%.
-These 1997 increases were delayed and did not take effect until April 1, 1997.
+Based upon the Company's financial performance for the year ended December 31, 1998, the Committee reassessed the base salaries of Ms. Jayne and the other executive officers.
+In this regard, Ms. Jayne, who has an employment agreement with the Company (see "Employment Agreements") and is paid in accordance with the provisions of the employment agreement, received an increase in her base salary of 4% for 1999.
+The other executive officers (some of whom also have employment agreements with the Company or its subsidiaries - see "Employment Agreements") received increases for 1999 ranging from 0% to approximately 27%.
+The Committee elected to not increase Mr. Gabrielsen's base salary for 1998 (but see "Employment Agreements and Termination of Employment Arrangements - Mr. Gabrielsen").